 Articles by Deborah Goldman

-Deborah Goldman is a 2L at the Washington College of Law with an interest in IP Law and Media/Communications Law.
-She is a junior blogger for the Intellectual Property Brief and a member of the Legislation and Policy Brief.
+Deborah Goldman is a 3L at the Washington College of Law and a junior blogger for the Intellectual Property Brief with an interest in intellectual property and communications law and policy.
+She has interned with the Association of Research Libraries, and is the Publications Editor of the Legislation and Policy Brief and a student attorney with the Glushko-Samuelson Intellectual Property Law Clinic.
 A New York native, she graduated from Binghamton University in 2011 with a B.A. in political science with a concentration in politics and law.

 Facebook is being sued over its use of the phrase “Timeline,” and this case is going to court.

 The White House fires back at the ruling that cell phone unlocking is illegal under the Digital Millennium Copyright Act, and it’s not alone.